-You can list your graphics card on local Facebook pages that are created mainly for selling used stuff in your local area, community or city.
+You can list your graphics card on local Facebook pages that are created mainly for selling used stuff in your local area, community, or city.
 They prove very useful and sometimes you can also get instant responses for your listing.
 I have seen many people successfully selling their old stuff at the best prices on these pages.
-So, you can try them too because it is entirely free and have a pretty good success rate if the page has a huge number of followers.
+So, you can try them too because it is entirely free and have a pretty success rate if the page has a huge number of followers.
 You can also try this method on other social networking sites too.

 Friends or Acquaintances